symphonylyh/3D/U-2-Net-Rock/README.md

 * Specified the model name as `u2net_rock` (the same architecture as U2NET full) and the training directory.
 * Added resume training option.
 * Changed model saving option to epoch-based.
-* Epoch number is reduced to 1000.
+* Epoch number is reduced to 100.
 * Wrapped the code into one `main()` for PyTorch multi-processing dataloader to work on Windows.

 In the test script:
-* My trained model is available at [link]().
+* My trained model (for 100 epochs) is available at [link](https://uofi.box.com/v/u2net-rock-model).
 Download and place it under `saved_models/u2net/` for U2NET architecture or `saved_models/u2netp/` for U2NETP architecture.
 * Added options to save masked image and montage image and GIF generation.
 * Added options to inference on all images contained in a list of folders.